lazear/mz_parquet/README.md

 # mz_parquet

+*REQUEST FOR COMMENT* - If you have feedback or suggetions for this file format, it would be greatly appreciated (use the issue tracker!).

 This repository houses a proof-of-concept for a modern, data lake-ready storage format for mass spectrometry data (mzparquet).
 A rust application is also provided for converting existing mzML files to mzparquet

 Current standards like mzML, mzMLb, or mz5 have good characteristics for long-term data archival, but all require custom parsers to access data.